dexma/jquery-table-populator/readme.md

 ## Global pagination status ##

-This plugin doesn't contain information about how many elements are in total, in which number of page you are or the posibility of go to a some page.
+This plugin does'nt contains information about how many elements are in total, in which number of page you are or the possibility to go to an specific number of page.

-This plugin only contains a ***previous button*** and a ***next button*** because it tryes to avoid complexity and overqueries on server like select counts.
+This plugin only contains a ***previous button*** and a ***next button*** because it tries to avoid complexity and overload with queries on server (like select counts).

-In 99% of cases you doesn't need that kind of information, sorting and filtering is enough.
+In 99% of cases you does'nt need that kind of information, sorting and filtering is enough.

 But, if you need to show that information this plugin provide a custom option to do that: